fabiojose/ready4soa/README.md

 ## SOA Maturity Level 1: Initial Services

-### Roadmap A
+### Roadmap

-The roadmap a divided in two parts: one and two.
+The roadmap is divided in three parts: one, two and three.

-* One: Learn XML and related specifications.
+* One: Learn XML and related specifications

-* Two: Introduction into *wstown* (Web Services Town) and learn XSL Transformations (XSLT)
+* Two: Introduction into *wstown* (Web Services Town) and learn the "what" principle

+* Three: Implementing Web Services and learn the "how" principle

 #### Part One